Best Things to do in Lisbon: Complete City Guide

 Watch a Magical Sunset

-With incredible views over the city and out to landmarks including the Santa Catarina Church and the 25 April Bridge, you can easily spend a few hours on this cosy terrace sipping sangria enjoying the lovely laidback ambience and music.
+With incredible views over the city and out to landmarks including the Santa Catarina Church and the 25 April Bridge, you can easily spend a few hours on this cosy terrace sipping sangria and enjoying the lovely laidback ambience and music.

 Another fantastic place to enjoy the sunset is Miradouro das Portas do Sol, rewarding visitors with magnificent views over the whitewashed houses of Alfama and down to the Tagus River.